 Rather than simply stating what makes you better than other candidates, give examples of your relevant achievements.
 Think back to previous job roles, and use your successes to highlight why you’re a good fit.
 “I have experience in this” won’t cut it.
 Tell us more about that experience!

 Spelling and grammar are two of the most important qualities we need at The Chat Shop.
 Take time to review your application and ensure it’s free of any spelling mistakes or complicated sentence structures.
 You’d be surprised how many applicants tell us they have a “great attension to detail”.
+Do not use "&" in your responses.
+This shows a lack of attention to detail and showcases an inability to utilize correct grammar.
 Copy and paste your application into your favourite word processor to check your spelling if you need to make a final check.

 One of the things we notice quite often is that candidates tell us they can type 50WPM which is pretty impressive!